 6. Mark Your Bag

 Hundreds of travellers have black, blue, or red luggage.
-To avoid wasting too much time trying to find your luggage on the airport luggage carts, be sure to mark your bag using a brightly coloured ribbon.
+To avoid wasting too much time trying to find your luggage on the airport luggage carts, be sure to mark your bag using a brightly colored ribbon.
 This way your bags stand out in the crowd.
 Of course, if you already have vibrant or unique luggage, this isn’t a huge concern.
 At the least you should have tags on your bags with your name, email and phone number in the event that they get lost, so you can be contacted to retrieve them.

 7. Leave Extra Room